nlpsandbox/phi-annotator-example/README.md

 Depending on the language-frameworks you want to develop with:

 - Python-Flask: create a new repository from this [this GitHub template].
-- Java-Spring: create a new repository from the GitHub repository [nlpsandbox/date-annotator-example-java].
 - Other languages-frameworks: create a brand-new GitHub repository before generating a NLP Sandbox tool stub in section [Generating a new NLP Sandbox tool using